-An irregular heartbeat may or may not cause symptoms.
-So if your doctor suspects you have atrial fibrillation (AFib), he may ask for tests to confirm the diagnosis, find out what's causing it, and figure out the best way to treat it.
+If your doctor thinks you have it, the first thing they’ll do is listen to your heart.
+They may be able to hear your irregular heartbeat with a stethoscope.
+If not, they may ask for tests to confirm the diagnosis, find out what's causing it, and figure out the best way to treat it.

-During the physical exam, he's likely to:
+During the physical exam, they are likely to:

 - Speed of your heartbeat